dmyoung9/bedtime-betty/prompts/titles.md

 {examples}
 ```

-Please only respond with an unformatted JSON array of {num} title object{plural}, as in the example{plural}.
-Use double quotes for keys and values.
+Please only respond with an unformatted JSON array of {num} title{plural}, as in the example{plural}.